What would you like to know?

 Different types of treatments are used according to the extent of the teeth damage.
 The goal of dental restoration is to preserve the patient’s natural teeth whenever possible.

 A full mouth restoration implies restoring somewhere between 20 to 28 teeth.
-It may be needed due to decayed, missing, worn or misaligned teeth, to get them healthy again, improve the looks, or to replace them by dental implants.
+It may be needed due to decayed, missing, worn, or misaligned teeth, to get them healthy again, improve their looks, or replace them with dental implants.